-Promotional campaign designed to further the knowledge and understanding of the FMHL activities

-In 2003 FMHL plans to conduct a survey among the media outlets on the needs of journalists and on the general feeling of security and freedom to report without fear of threats and pressures.
+Promotional campaign designed to further the knowledge and understanding of the FMHL activities on the needs of journalists and on the general feeling of security and freedom to report without fear of threats and pressures.
 This survey will also help the FMHL staff to find out how much journalists actually know of the Help Line and the protection mechanisms it offers.